PaulFSherwood/LOTGD-Clone/README.txt

 started: Add dbus for graphics front end
 -- not using dbus as the sdl seems to work
------ pull out the test version of sdl from main
+++++- pull out the test version of sdl from main
------ rewrite the display class
++---- rewrite the display class
+----- make maps
+----- add functions to XML to load maps
------ add options to the readXML to pull out the option for the HUD
+++++- add options to the readXML to pull out the option for the HUD

 Add zone to travel through